 Biking in Romania: Bison Reservation

-We all know that Romania isn`t the most perfect country to live in, we all know its con`s and I think every Romanian faced, at least once, the corrupted system, the lack of justice or the deficient public system.
+We all know that Romania isn`t the most perfect country to live in, we all know its cons and I think every Romanian faced, at least once, the corrupted system, the lack of justice or the deficient public system.
 But we`re not gonna talk about this now.

 Our way to do this is by…cycling!
 Using professional or less professional bikes, having a bigger or lower budget, through fields, hills or even mountains and with a lot of will!

 We decided to make an article for each and every bike trail, using our personal thoughts and guiding you step by step.
-The targeted areas include the following: Transylvania (Sighișoara and Sibiu areas), Brașov area, Piatra Craiului Mountains, Baiului Mountains, a little bit of the northern part of Moldavia County, the surroundings of Ploiești and a little bit of Cluj County towards the Western Carpathians.
+The targeted areas include the following: Transylvania (Sighișoara and Sibiu area), Brașov area, Piatra Craiului Mountains, Baiului Mountains, a little bit of the northern part of Moldavia County, the surroundings of Ploiești and a little bit of Cluj County towards the Western Carpathians.

-Some of the trails are easier while others are harder but none of them is impossible to do.
+Some of the trails are easier while others are harder.
+But none of them is impossible to do.